StagnantIce/mongodb-typesafe-driver/README.md

 # How it use?

-Just use Collection type from repisitory instead original Collection mongdob repostiory.
+Just use Collection type from this repository instead original Collection mongdob type.

 See examples.ts for details.